jywu20/Notes/Computer Science/Circuit/HDL.md

 you may be tempted to do non-justified optimizations.
-On the other hand, if an output variable is a stream, then when it gets passed to another function, we will never think that several `stream.read()` statements are to be combined into one.
+On the other hand, if an output variable is a stream, then when it gets passed to another function, we will never think that several `stream.read()` statements should return the same result.
 Another advantage of using streams is that it makes simulation much easier, as by definition you can't simulate all possible behaviors of a volatile variable with standard C testbenchs.